Weymouth’s St John’s Terrace Gardens.

 The public either promenaded or were accommodated with chairs, and for an hour, Mr. Howgill’s band discoursed a pleasant selection of music.

-I do remember sometimes sitting in these gardens with my Mum as a very small child, probably having a rest while walking to or from town.
 As I grew older, and began to attend St Johns, I passed by them morning and night, and can vividly remember hiding in there once, too scared to go to school, all because I hadn’t bothered to learn my times tables which we always seemed to have to recite every morning.
-Some kind soul must have spotted me lurking there, and informed the school, because while I was trying to decide what to do next, a teacher came marching along and hauled me off to stand in front of the headmaster.

-It wasn’t until I started researching about the parks and gardens that I realised just how much of the Weymouth I know has been built on reclaimed land.
+It wasn’t until I started researching our parks and gardens that I realised just how much of the Weymouth I know has been built on reclaimed land.
 I had always heard tales from my Dad of how the sea and the backwater nearly met along the seafront, called the Narrows.
-If you study old maps of the town, huge areas that we now live, work, play on, were originally marshy lands, or water.

-You could and still can often judge the popularity of a resort or the gardens by how often they appeared as postcards, in peoples photos, or mentioned in the newspapers or guidebooks of the era.
-I have only ever seen two postcards of the St Johns gardens, both taken around the same time, at the start of the gardens life.
+You could, and still can, judge the popularity of a resort, or gardens, by how often they appeared as postcards, in peoples photos, or mentioned in the newspapers or guidebooks of the era.

 LONDON MAGAZINE 11 1904 DOG SHOW

-Leave a Reply
+Leave a comment